-All new students and all employees shall be required to participate in a primary prevention and awareness program that promotes awareness of discrimination, harassment and sexual-based violence.
+All new students and all employees shall be required to participate in a primary prevention and awareness program that promotes awareness of sexual harassment.
 This program will be held annually at the beginning of each fall semester.

 We created a course in Moodle for students and employees to test their Title IX knowledge.
 This course can be taken at their convenience.
 Questions about the course and Title IX as it relates to students can be answered by Dr. Michael Coleman, Vice President of Student Services at 828-565-4220 (email@example.com).